brunorijsman/yang-tutorial/README.md

 for a washing machine (hot, warm, cold).
 An operational attribute is an attribute that can only be read by the operator, such as the remaining time for the cycle of a washing machine.
+The YANG data model can also describe actions (e.g. start a washing cycle) and notifications (e.g. the washing cycle has been completed).

 The YANG data model is used to generate a management interface for the device.
 One example of such a management interface is the command line interface (CLI) which is a